myltiplex1/Face-Tracker-using-Tello-Drone/README.md

 - Tello drone and djitellopy library
 - OpenCV for image processing
-- NumPy for numerical operations mediapipe for face detection
+- NumPy for numerical operations
+- mediapipe for face detection

 You can install the required Python libraries with:

 ## Project Setup
-1. Initialize the Drone
+1. Initialize the Drone:
 The initialize_drone() function sets up the drone for flight, checks the battery level, calibrates the gyroscope, and starts the video stream.
-2. Face Detection and Tracking
+2. Face Detection and Tracking:
 The detect_and_track_face() function captures frames from the drone’s camera, uses the FaceMeshDetector to detect faces, and sends movement commands to the drone based on the face’s location and size.
-3. PID Control for Stability
+3. PID Control for Stability:
 PID control is used to adjust the drone’s yaw (rotation) and forward/backward speed based on the face’s position in the frame.
-4. Safety Measures
+4. Safety Measures:
 If no face is detected for a specified amount of time, the drone will automatically land.

 ## Usage